statamic/v2-docs/content/pages/7.addons/2.classes/10.controllers/index.md

 If you're familiar with Laravel, this can be thought of as similar to `Route::controller()`.

+Any additional URL segments present get passed in as parameters.
+So for example:

+- GET request to `/!/Foo/display/people/123` will call `FooController@getDisplay` with arguments `people` and `123`.

+If, for example, the method declares only one parameter, the `123` will simply be ignored.

 Note that the `/!/` in the URL is customizable, so when outputting form actions, you can use the [$this->actionUrl()](/addons/helpers#actionUrl) helper.

 ### Control Panel {#control-panel}